 Jewish center bomb threats: What the callers said

-Some voices making the bomb threats were muffled and distorted.
+Some of the voices making the bomb threats were muffled and distorted.
 Others were automated.

 “There is a bomb in one of the children’s backpacks and it’s going to detonate shortly,” one said.